OctopusDeploy/docs/docs/key-concepts/tenants/tenant-tags.md

 ## Referencing tenant tags

-If you want to use tenant tags to automate Octopus Deploy you should use the **Canonical Name** for the Tag which looks like this: `Tag Set Name/Tag Name`
+If you want to use tenant tags to automate Octopus Deploy you should use the **Canonical Name** for the Tag which looks like this:Â `Tag Set Name/Tag Name`

-Consider an example deploying a release to the tenants tagged with the **Early adopter** tag in the **Upgrade ring** tag set.
+Consider an example deploying a release to the tenants tagged with theÂ **Early adopter** tag in the **Upgrade ring** tag set.

 ![](/docs/images/5670003/5865679.png)